-Problem 4 - 10 Points
+Problem 4 - 20 Points

-The system in Figure 5 is a common model used for rotating machinery.
-It consists of a mass, m_1 , connected to ground through a springs of spring constant k and a damper, c.
-The imbalance in the rotating portion of the machine can be approximated by a second mass, m_2 , offset from center by eccentricity, e, and rotating at an angular velocity of ω .
+The system in Figure 4 is a simple model of a wind turbine.
+It consists of a vertical beam with mass, m_1 , connected to ground.
+The flexibility of the beam is approximately $k{eq} = EA/l$, where l is its length.
+Its damping coefficient is approximately c{eq} .
+The turbine blade is not perfectly balanced.
+Its imbalance can be approximated by a second mass, m_2 , offset from center by eccentricity, e.
+The blade rotating at a constant angular velocity of ω .

 - a.
-Write the equations of motion describing the motion of m_1 . - b.
+Write the equations of motion describing the horizontal motion of the top of beam m_1 , as described by x. - b.
 Assuming the system is underdamped, sketch the approximate frequency response. for damping ratios of $\zeta = 0.0$, $\zeta = 0.2$, and $\zeta = 0.7$.
 Be sure to clearly label the axes and differentiate between the responses.
 Also include: - i.
 Magnitude as ω approaches 0. - ii.
 Magnitude as ω approaches infinity. - iii.
 Magnitude when ω equals the natural frequency of the system, ω_n .